telus/tds-core/docs/src/html/2-Use-TDS/3-receiving-updates.md

 TDS repairs defects by releasing the bug fixes in new versions.

 * Code that is released is not retracted
-* The bug fix is published in a new “patch” version of Thorium
+* The bug fix is published in a new “patch” version of TDS
     * Ex: `v0.3.0` &rarr; `v0.3.1`
 * Consumers are advised to update their TDS [version constraint](https://github.com/npm/node-semver#ranges) to get the patch release